 - A rapid and comprehensive room cleaning regime between the discharge of one patient and the admission of the next

-All patients admitted to Peninsula Heart Clinic are screened for MRSA carriage.
+All patients admitted to Peninsula Heart Clinic are screened for COVID-19 and MRSA carriage.